-The net tangible book value (deficit) of our common stock as of June 30, 2014 was approximately (\$552,000), or (\$0.08) per share.
-Net tangible book value (deficit) per share represents our total tangible assets less our total tangible liabilities, divided by the number of shares of common stock.
+The net tangible book value (deficit) of our common stock as of March 31, 2014 was approximately \$3,769,000, or \$0.60 per share.
+Net tangible book value(deficit) per share represents our total tangible assets less our total tangible liabilities, divided by the number of shares of common stock.

 Net tangible book value (deficit) dilution per share to new investors represents the difference between the amount per share paid by purchasers in this offering and the as adjusted net tangible book value (deficit) per share of our common stock immediately after the completion of this offering.
-After giving effect to our issuance and sale of \$35,000,000 of shares of common stock in this offering at an assumed public offering price of \$3.96 per share, which was the last reported sale price of our common stock on The NASDAQ Capital Market on August 27, 2014, and after deducting estimated underwriting discounts and commissions and estimated offering expenses, our as adjusted net tangible book value as of June 30, 2014 would have been \$2.03 per share.
-This represents an immediate increase in net tangible book value of \$1.91 per share to existing shareholders and an immediate dilution in net tangible book value of \$1.93 per share to new investors purchasing shares of our common stock in this offering price, as illustrated in the following table:
+After giving effect to our issuance and sale of \$\\$ of shares of common stock in this offering at an assumed public offering price of \$\\$ per share, which was the last reported sale price of our common stock on The NASDAQ Capital Market on \$\, 2014\$ and after deducting estimated underwriting discounts and commissions and estimated offering expenses, our as adjusted net tangible book value as of March 31, 2014 would have been \$\\$ per share.
+This represents an immediate increase in net tangible book value of \$\\$ per share to existing shareholders and an immediate dilution in net tangible book value of \$\\$ per share to new investors purchasing shares of our common stock in this offering at the assumed public offering price, as illustrated in the following table:

-Offering price per share \$ 3.96 Net tangible book value per share as of June 30, 2014 \$ (0.08) Increase in net tangible book value per share attributable to new investors 2.11 As adjusted net tangible book value per share after giving effect to the offering \$ 2.03 Dilution per share to new investors \$ 1.93
+Assumed public offering price per share \$ Net tangible book value per share as of March 31, 2014 \$ 0.60 Increase per share attributable to new investors \$ As adjusted net tangible book value per share after giving effect to the offering \$ Dilution per share to new investors \$

-An increase of \$1.00 per share in the price at which the shares are sold from the assumed offering price of \$3.96 per share shown in the table above, assuming all of our common stock in the aggregate amount of \$35,000,000 is sold at that price, would increase our adjusted net tangible book value per share after the offering to \$2.28 per share and would increase the dilution in net tangible book value per share to new investors in this offering to \$2.68 per share, after deducting commissions and estimated aggregate offering expenses payable by us.
-A decrease of \$1.00 per share in the price at which the shares are sold from the assumed offering price of \$3.96 per share shown in the table above, assuming all of our common stock in the aggregate amount of \$35,000,000 is sold at that price, would decrease our adjusted net tangible book value per share after the offering to \$1.71 per share and would decrease the dilution in net tangible book value per share to new investors in this offering expenses payable for illustrative purposes only.
+An increase of \$1.00 per share in the price at which the shares are sold from the assumed offering price of \$ per share shown in the table above, assuming all of our common stock in the aggregate amount of \$ is sold at that price, would increase our adjusted net tangible book value per share after the offering to \$ per share and would increase the dilution in net tangible book value per share to new investors in this offering to \$ per share, after deducting commissions and estimated aggregate offering expenses payable by us.
+A decrease of \$1.00 per share in the price at which the shares are sold from the assumed offering price of \$ per share shown in the table above, assuming all of our common stock in the aggregate amount of \$ is sold at that price, would decrease our adjusted net tangible book value per share after the offering to \$ per share and would decrease the dilution in net tangible book value per share to new investors in this offering to \$ per share, after deducting commissions and estimated aggregate offering expenses payable by us.
+This information is supplied for illustrative purposes only.

-If the underwriters exercise in full their option to purchase up to additional shares of common stock at the assumed public offering price of \$3.96 per share, the as adjusted net tangible book value after this offering would be \$2.16 per share, representing an increase in net tangible book value of \$2.24 per share to existing shareholders and immediate dilution in net tangible book value of \$1.80 per share to investors purchasing our common stock in this offering at the assumed public offering price.
+If the underwriters exercise in full their option to purchase up to additional shares of common stock at the assumed public offering price of \$ per share, the as adjusted net tangible book value after this offering would be \$ per share, representing an increase in net tangible book value of \$ per share to existing shareholders and immediate dilution in net tangible book value of \$ per share to investors purchasing our common stock in this offering at the assumed public offering price.